 Appearance: Cleanliness & Uniformity:

-When you get the tea, check the dry leaves to see if it is clean; without huang pian or stems left.
+When you get a tea, check the dry leaves to see if it is clean; without huang-pian or stems left.
 Normally tea sorted by hands is much cleaner than the machine sorting, and all the leaves are uniform or broken.